-About 20 kilometres, south-west of our luxury boutique hotel in the 8th District in Paris, lies the famous palace of Versailles.
+About 20 kilometres, south-west of our luxury hotel on Haussmann Boulevard, lies the famous palace of Versailles.
 From 1682, this grand property was home to Louis XIV, also known as Louis the Great or the Sun King.
 More than anything else, Louis XIV was a connoisseur in the truest sense of the word.

 His court at Versailles was the height of extravagance.
 Members of the French nobility gathered at royal balls, dinners, and parties.
 Whether it was fashioning the Palace of Versailles into the single greatest wonder of his day or overseeing a fashion luxury-goods service that reshaped the country’s economic standing.
 Louis XIV made a mark on French culture that endures to this day.
 The palace is said to be one of the greatest achievements in French 17th century art.
 Now it is a UNESCO world heritage site.

 The Chateau is surrounded by the vast Gardens of Versailles.
 The gardens themselves are just as spectacular as the palace and are filled with magnificent fountains, canals, flower beds and groves.
 Perhaps the most-famous room in the palace is the Hall of Mirrors.
 The gallery extends more than 70 meters and the 357 mirrors bedecking the 17 arches opposite the windows, demonstrate that the French craftsmen in the 17th century could rival the Venetian monopoly on mirror manufacturing.
 Mirrors were extreme luxury items in the that time and a long held secret of the Venetian craftsmen.
 The room was also where the Treaty of Versailles was signed on 28 June 1919, ending the First World War.
 Besides the mentioned, there are many more secrets to be discovered.